briancmorrison/brian_data606/README.md

 ### Consideration - Transfer Learning

 Prior to creating our Deep Learning model, it is important to consider the significant role that widely available, pre-trained models have on this space.
 Transfer Learning is a process by which pre-trained models with existing node weights are imported, edited to align with data input and output parameters, and trained on the relevant dataset.
 This method of implementing Deep Learning often shows higher performance in both classification and regression problems, as the models are exposed to exponentially higher volumes of data and may be less susceptible to common challenges such as overfitting to training data.

+While evaluating the effectiveness of pre-built and trained Deep Learning models in fraud detection is beyond the scope of the current project, communicating the potential for alternative approaches to creating robust fraud detection systems is.
+In many cases, transfer learning can simply be accomplished by importing a pre-built model into the workspace, adjusting its input and output layers to align with data and class label formats, and training on available data.
+The ability to transfer knowledge from one model to another is widely used across computer vision and object detection tasks.

 ### Model Creation